OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/configure.md

 description: Using the Tentacle.exe command line executable to configure Tentacle settings.
 ---

-Sets Tentacle settings such as the port number and thumbprints
+Sets Tentacle settings such as the port number and thumbprints.

 **Configure options**